10 Steps to Pass YOUR Test – Step 9: Revisit, Repeat, Revise

-To help in your preparation, here’s a list of the most commonly faulted situations in driving tests across the UK, as published by the Driving Standards Agency (DSA).
+To help in your preparation, here’s a list of the most commonly faulted situations in driving tests across the UK, as published by the Driving Standards Agency (DVSA).
 Make sure you’re on top of these as well as your own weaker points, and things should go swimmingly.

 Ineffective observation and judgement

-These four important words appeared in no less than five of the DSA’s top ten reasons for failure to pass driving tests.
+These four important words appeared in no less than five of the DVSA’s top ten reasons for failure to pass driving tests.
 Making effective observations and using good judgement are vital to manoeuvres at junctions, reverse parking, moving away, reversing around a corner and making a turn in the road.

 Use of mirrors